Games Genie

 Frequently Asked Questions

-These quick answers tackle common questions about split-screen co-op on Nintendo Switch, from performance expectations to setup tips for local multiplayer sessions.
+These answers cover the most common questions about split-screen co-op on Nintendo Switch, from what to expect technically to which modes work in handheld.

 What is the difference between split-screen and shared-screen co-op on Switch?

 Split-screen divides the display into separate views so each player controls their own camera independently.
-Shared-screen shows one camera view that everyone uses together.
-This guide focuses on games with true divided screens, not shared top-down or side-on views.
+Shared-screen keeps a single camera that all players share.
+This guide covers games with true divided screens only, not top-down or side-on views where everyone follows the same frame.

 How many players can use split-screen on Nintendo Switch at once?